-- > Reintroducing "Look Think Act" - a simple three step safety tool to help employees take personal ownership for their own safety.

-- > Designing a new streamlined and standardised Performance and Development Review system to manage and improve the performance of all employees.

-- > Delivering Life Guard, Fair Treatment and Emotional Wellbeing training workshops for all leaders

-- > Launching the AGL Leadership
+- > Reintroducing "Look Think Act" - a simple three step safety tool to help employees take personal ownership for their own safety. - > Designing a new streamlined and standardised Performance and Development Review system to manage and improve the performance of all employees. - > Delivering Life Guard, Fair Treatment and Emotional Wellbeing training workshops for all leaders - > Launching the AGL Leadership Capabilities Framework, Deloitte Leadership Academy and pilot 360° feedback program to develop senior leaders, and introducing a "Leadership Foundations" workshop to induct new AGL leaders.

-Capabilities Framework,

-Deloitte Leadership Academy

-and pilot 360° feedback

-program to develop senior

-leaders, and introducing a

-"Leadership Foundations"

-workshop to induct new

-AGL leaders.

-For more information about AGL and our employees, visit www.aglsustainability.com.au/employees
+For more information about AGL and our employees, visit www.aqlsustainability.com.au/employees contribution, engage our people and strengthen our business.